 3 most effective pre-order strategies

 There are three main pre-order methods, which generally go in one of two directions.
 On the one hand, the retailer may choose to charge the customer immediately upon placing the pre-order.
 On the other hand, the retailer may choose to refrain from charging until the particular item has been shipped to the customer.

 Let’s take a closer look at the most popular pre-order methods.

-Pay now pre-orders are among the most common types of pre-order products.
+Pay-now pre-orders are among the most common types of pre-order products.
 The definition is in the name: the pre-order works like any standard online purchase, charging the customers instantly.
-The only difference between buying a pre-order product and a regular one is that the customer will have to wait for a longer time for shipping.
+The only difference between buying a pre-order product and a regular one is that the customer will have to wait longer for shipping.